When’s the Right – and Wrong – Time to Negotiate Salary?

 It’s a very competitive labor market in many fields.
 If you have competing offers, you may have some leverage.
 That’s reasonable but be honest and be careful not to lead the employer on.

 Do your research.
 Know your skillset and its value in the marketplace.
 If you feel the offer is not commensurate with market value, with the expected range for that role, counter the offer.
 Also, if the salary is not in the range initially discussed, it’s certainly valid to push back.
 Again, follow the guidance of your recruiter to handle this professionally.

 Countering an offer doesn’t always have to be about negotiating salary.
 An employer may say they can’t offer more money but might be open to adding other perks or benefits.
 It’s the whole package.
 What will be the expected working hours?
 Travel?
 Remote working arrangements?
 Time off?
 Benefits that cover your family?
 Have an honest discussion with yourself.
 What is most important in this job in terms of income, work arrangements and lifestyle?

-Successfully negotiating salary is a matter of timing and knowledge.
+Knowing when to negotiate salary is a matter of timing and knowledge.
 Most of this “negotiation” happens before an offer is even put on the table in discussions with your recruiter who knows the employer and your worth.
 Your most powerful weapon is a clear understanding of what you have to offer and how that skillset is valued in the marketplace.
 With that knowledge in hand, and a clear idea of your priorities, you can confidently negotiate.

 Compensation & salary | Job search advice | Offers and counter-offers | Working with recruiters